Corporate/Organizational GHG Inventory Analysis

 CleanMetrics can help evaluate the full climate impact of your company or organization by accounting for the life-cycle greenhouse gas (GHG) emissions generated and resources consumed to create, deliver and use your products or services.
 An annual GHG inventory is a snapshot of the company's total climate impact that year.
 It is a critical environmental performance metric that should be tracked over time and continually reduced by setting a series of clear and achievable targets.

-Blog post: Corporate GHG inventories made simple
+Methodology: Corporate GHG inventories made simple using our hybrid methodology

 What is a GHG inventory?